Adelic point groups of elliptic curves: Universality of

 \end{theorem}

-In order to deal with number fields $K$ different from $\Que$, we need an analogue of Jones' result stating that for almost all $E$ over $K$, the image of Galois $\rho_E[G_K]\subset \Gotha_K$ is as large as it can possibly be.
-As quadratic extensions of a number field $K\ne\Que$ will `generically' not be cyclotomic, there is no Serre character for such~$K$.
+In order to deal with the case $K\ne\Que$, we need an analogue of Jones' result stating that for almost all $E$ over $K$, the image of Galois $\rho_{E/K}[G_K]\subset \Gotha_K$ is large.
+As quadratic extensions of a number field $K\ne\Que$ are mostly non-cyclotomic, there is no Serre character here.
 However, for number fields $K$ that are not linearly disjoint from the maximal cyclotomic extension $\Que^\cyc=\Que(\zeta_\infty)$ of $\Que$, the natural embedding

 will not be an isomorphism, and identify $\Gal(K^\cyc/K)$ with some open subgroup $H_K\subset \Zhat^*$ of index equal to the field degree of the extension $\Que\subset (K\cap \Que^\cyc)$.
-In this case, the image of Galois $\rho_E[G_K]\subset \Gotha_K$ is contained in the inverse image $\det^{-1}[H_K]$ of $H_K$ under the determinant map $\det: \Gotha_K\to\Zhat^*$.
+In this case, the image of Galois $\rho_{E/K}[G_K]\subset \Gotha_K$ is contained in the inverse image $\det^{-1}[H_K]$ of $H_K$ under the determinant map $\det: \Gotha_K\to\Zhat^*$.
 We say that the image of Galois for an elliptic curve $E$ over $K\ne\Que$ is \emph{maximal} in case we have

-We want almost all (in the sense of our Theorem \ref{thm:almostallQ}) elliptic curves to have maximal Galois image, and this is exactly what Zywina proved in 2010. \begin{theorem} {\rm{(Zywina \cite{Zywina})}} Almost all elliptic curves over a number field $K\ne\Que$ have maximal Galois image.